Nexus-Mods/StarfieldSaveTool/README.md

 (`.sfs`) and this tool will decompress the data and output the metadata to JSON.
 Save games are normally found in the `C:\Users\<USERNAME>\Documents\My Games\Starfield\Saves` directory.

+This was primarily developed as part of the [Starfield](https://www.nexusmods.com/starfield) extension for [Vortex](https://www.nexusmods.com/site/mods/1), the mod manager created by [Nexus Mods](https://www.nexusmods.com/).

 Any help with the file format would be appreciated, the majority of unknowns are in the header of the compressed `sfs` file, and the plugins data within the decompressed file.
 I'm not including the main data blocks of the decompressed file as we are primarily interested in the metadata.

 Thanks to Mod Organizer 2 for it's help to get started writing this tool and to help formalize this file format research.
 Special thanks to Silarn for the reverse engineering help.